draggor/genesys-dice-textual/README.md

   PAADD

 Options:
+  -d      Print the details of the roll
   -t      Print all rolls with probabilities
   -s      Print the success rate of a roll
+  -f      Print the faces of the dice
   --help  Show this message and exit.
 ```